Mustapha Carayol: Ipswich Town

 Carayol joined Ipswich Town on 31 January 2018.
 He scored his first goal for Ipswich in a 1–0 win at Preston North End on 24 February 2018.
 He struggled with injury during the remainder of the 2017–18 season, only making 5 starts and 3 substitute appearances.
 He left Ipswich at the end of the season following the end of his short-term contract.

 Apollon Limassol

 Carayol signed for Apollon Limassol of the Cypriot First Division on a two-year contract on 4 August 2018.
 During his time with the club he featured in the UEFA Europa League, including a man of the match performance in a 2–1 away defeat to Lazio.

 Adana Demirspor

 Carayol signed for Turkish TFF First League side Adana Demirspor in July 2019.

 Gillingham

 In August 2021 Carayol signed for EFL League One side Gillingham on a free transfer, reuniting with Steve Evans who had been his former manager at Crawley Town and Leeds United.
 Following relegation to League Two, Carayol was released at the end of the 2021–22 season.

 Burton Albion

-On 12 September 2022, he signed for League One side Burton Albion on a short-term deal.
+On 12 September 2022, he signed for League One side Burton Albion on a short-term deal, which was later extended.
+Mustapha was released by the club at the end of the 2023-24 season.

+Exeter City

+On 20 September 2024, Carayol was signed by Exeter City on a short-term deal to provide injury cover.
+He departed the club in January 2025 following the expiry of his deal.

+Wealdstone

+On 15 March 2025, Carayol joined National League side Wealdstone.
+Having helped the club to survival on the final day of the season, he departed the club at the end of the 2024–25 season.

+Peterborough Sports

+On 6 September 2025, he joined National League North club Peterborough Sports.